kdoore/1335GitBook/pshape_-_svg_objects.md

 ///then to display it
 s.setFill(color(255, 0, 0));  //set color to red
 shape(s, 20,20);  //specify x, y location

+###Types of PShapes:
+There are actually 3 different types of Processing PShape objects: one type is created by loading a .svg image file.
+In that case, we initialize the PShape object using the LoadShape function, example:
+PShape s = loadShape("myImg.svg");

+The other type of PShape object is created using the Processing primitive shape modes: RECT, etc, or by defining a series of verticies.
+For these types of PShapes, we initialize the PShape object using the CreateShape function, example:
+PShape s = createShape(RECT, 0,0,40,40);
+When we want to use these PShapes to create a drawing pattern, then we will want to be able to modify the size, shape, and styling of the PShape object.
+However, for each different type of PShape object, we need to use slightly different syntax to modify these things.
+So, can we create a generalized PShapePattern class that will allow us to use either type of PShape object?

 ```
 ###PShape Fill
 For each different type of PShape, either vertex pattern, processing primitive, or loaded external .svg file, there are quite a few ways that we can modify the color of a PShape object.
 Sometimes, only 1 color method might work, so the options are listed below: